-This guide is written by an editorial team based in Chongqing — the editor has lived in mainland China since 2018 (8 years on the ground) but is not a Beijing resident.
+This guide is written by an editorial team based in Chongqing — the editor has lived in mainland China since 2018 (8 years on the ground).
 First-hand Beijing subway use covers 2023-2026 trips: Capital Airport Express T3 → central Beijing twice, Line 1 + Line 2 + Line 5 + Line 8 + Line 10 on various central trips, and Beijing-West to Wangfujing via Line 7 + Line 8 once.
-Day-to- day operational nuance for long-term Beijing residents draws on aggregated 2024-2026 r/chinalife and r/Beijing threads, the official Beijing Subway app documentation, and Alipay's published metro mini-program flow.
-Path-2 editorial- aggregated for fine-grained operational details (e.g., specific 11:42pm last-train timing per line) which vary and should be verified in the official app at trip time.
+Day-to- day operational nuance for long-term Beijing residents draws on aggregated 2024-2026 r/chinalife and r/Beijing threads, the official Beijing Subway app documentation, and Alipay's published metro mini-program flow. aggregated editorial coverage for fine-grained operational details (e.g., specific 11:42pm last-train timing per line) which vary and should be verified in the official app at trip time.

 How to pay — Alipay is the foreigner's answer

-Beijing's subway has three working payment methods in 2026, ranked by foreigner-ease:
+Beijing's subway has three working payment methods in 2026, and the first one needs nothing installed:

-1. Alipay “Beijing Subway” mini-program (the recommended path) — Alipay is the dominant Chinese payment platform, and as of 2026 accepts foreign Visa, Mastercard, JCB, and some Discover/Diners cards via the Alipay International account.
-Once your foreign card is linked, search “Beijing Subway” or “北京 地铁” inside Alipay, enable the mini-program, and tap its QR code at every gate (one tap to enter, one tap to exit; the fare is calculated by tap-out and auto-charged).
+2. Alipay “Beijing Subway” mini-program — Alipay is the dominant Chinese payment platform, and as of 2026 accepts foreign Visa, Mastercard, JCB, and some Discover/Diners cards via the Alipay International account.
+Once your foreign card is linked, search “Beijing Subway” or “北京地铁” inside Alipay, enable the mini-program, and tap its QR code at every gate (one tap to enter, one to exit; the fare is calculated at tap-out and auto-charged).
 Editor verified Alipay-with-foreign-Visa Beijing-subway payments 2025-11 and 2026-01.
+Worth setting up regardless of how you pay for the metro — it covers taxis, food and tickets that a bank card cannot.

 3. Yikatong (一卡通) physical card — sold at station ticket counters for ¥20 deposit + top-up.
 Accepts cash.
-Works for metro, bus, and most convenience stores.
-Useful if your Alipay/WeChat setup fails.
+Works for metro, bus, and most convenience stores, and is the only route that needs neither a smartphone nor a contactless card.
 Refund the deposit + remaining balance at any major station's customer service counter on departure.

 Fares and operating hours